I HEART Elliot Grace

 Elliot is, by far, the most amazing little human that I have ever known and despite all that she has been through, she continues to defy the odds and makes me smile a million times a day - even when I'm just thinking about her.
 She has the best laugh, most adorable smile, and is shaping into a gorgeous little lady with a lot of sweet and a little bit of sass!

-On May 2nd, we walk in honor of Elliot Grace -- and so many other children and adults like her.
+On August 29th, we walk (virtually) in honor of Elliot Grace -- and so many other children and adults like her.
 We walk for people - like you and me - who were born with special hearts through no fault of thier own.
 They had no choice but we do have a choice.
 By walking and donating to the Children's Heart Foundation - we can do our small part to fund research and raise awareness about CHD for Elliot and millions of others!
 We can give them a present and a future - this heart walk gives them a voice and a face to the world.

 Melissa & Team